Jeno (singer)

 Lee Je-no (born April 23, 2000), known professionally as Jeno, is a South Korean rapper and singer.
 Jeno began his career as a child commercial model.
 He was discovered by SM Entertainment at the age of thirteen.
-Jeno officially debuted in August 2016 as a member of South Korean boy band NCT through the sub-unit NCT Dream.
+Jeno officially debuted in August 2016 as a member of South Korean boy band NCT through the sub-units NCT Dream and NCT JNJM.

 Jeno hosted the television program The Show from May 2018 to November 2019.

 Career

 Pre-debut activities

 Jeno began his career as a child model in various commercials in South Korea throughout his childhood.

 Jeno was introduced as one of the first members of SM Entertainment's pre-debut team, SM Rookies, on December 3, 2013.
 In 2014, he made his first appearance as a member of SM Rookies, alongside fellow NCT members Mark, Jaemin, Haechan and Jisung, on Exo 90:2014, a reality TV Show starring Exo.
 In 2015, he appeared as a Mouseketeer alongside other SM Rookies members on Disney Channel Korea's show The Mickey Mouse Club, which aired from July 23 to December 17, 2015.